2007 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2007 Satin Finish Special Strike Penny Value

-The 2007 Philadelphia Satin Finish penny represents the Mint’s third year of revolutionary Special Strike technology, utilizing enhanced burnished planchets and specialized dies to create its distinctive matte-like surface texture that’s neither proof nor business strike.
-With precisely 895,628 specimens produced exclusively for mint sets priced at $22.95 each, this coin bears no mintmark—following Philadelphia’s traditional practice since 1792—making identification dependent purely on its unique satin finish rather than die markers.
+The 2007 Philadelphia Satin Finish penny represents the Mint’s third year of Special Strike technology (the program ran 2005–2010), utilizing enhanced burnished planchets and specialized dies to create its distinctive matte-like surface texture that is neither a proof nor a standard business strike.
+With precisely 895,628 specimens produced exclusively for mint sets priced at $22.95 each, this coin bears no mint mark — following Philadelphia’s traditional practice since 1792 — making identification dependent purely on its unique satin finish rather than die markers.

-The manufacturing process involves striking coins on special presses using greater force than standard circulation pennies, producing exceptionally sharp detail that showcases Frank Gasparro’s Memorial design with unprecedented clarity.
-Besides, the burnishing process involved tumbling blank planchets in a rotating drum to achieve uniform surface preparation before striking.
+The manufacturing process involves striking coins on special presses using greater force than standard circulation pennies, producing exceptionally sharp detail.
+The burnishing process involves tumbling blank planchets in a rotating drum to achieve uniform surface preparation before striking.
+The result bridges the gap between regular strikes and proofs — a collector category graded with the “SP” (Specimen) prefix by PCGS rather than the “MS” (Mint State) used for business strikes.

 2007 Satin Finish Special Strike Penny (RD) Price/Grade Chart